Bernest1108/surfs_up/README.md

 ## Overview of Project
 The challenge involved providing a potential investor with requested information on a business venture.
 The investor required running some analytics on a weather dataset.
 I used SQLite, SQLAlchemy, Flask & Python to develop these analytics.
-My code can be found in “SurfsUp_Challenge.ipynb.  </p>

 ## Project Steps
 The investor requested information about temperature trends before opening the venture.
 Specifically,